Resume Formats Guide: How to Pick the Best in 2018

 In this guide, we’ll give you some simple resume format tips that you can use to update and improve your resume.
 Here’s what we’ll cover:

-- Three main resume formats: reverse chronological, functional and combination
+- Three main resume formats

 - How to choose the best resume format